Fully Dynamic s-t Edge Connectivity in Subpolynomial Time: Introduction

-We obtain a deterministic fully dynamic $c$-edge connectivity algorithm with subpolynomial worst case update and query time for any $c = (\log n)^{o(1)}$.
+We obtain a deterministic fully dynamic $s$-$t$ $c$-edge connectivity algorithm with subpolynomial worst case update and query time for any $c = (\log n)^{o(1)}$.

-\begin{theorem} There is a deterministic fully dynamic $c$-edge connectivity algorithm on a graph of $n$ vertices and $m$ edges with $m^{1+o(1)}$ preprocessing time and $n^{o(1)}$ update and query time for any positive integer $c = (\log n)^{o(1)}$. \end{theorem}
+\begin{theorem} There is a deterministic fully dynamic $s$-$t$ $c$-edge connectivity algorithm on a graph of $n$ vertices and $m$ edges with $m^{1+o(1)}$ preprocessing time and $n^{o(1)}$ worst case update and query time for any positive integer $c = (\log n)^{o(1)}$. \end{theorem}

-Our result is based on the following new ideas, combining the recent developments of vertex sparsifier for $c$-edge connectivity~\cite{liu2019connectivitysparsifier}, fully dynamic minimum spanning forest~\cite{nanongkai2017dynamica, nanongkai2017dynamic, wulff2017fully, chuzhoy2019deterministic}, expander decomposition~\cite{chuzhoy2019deterministic, saranurak2019expander}, and expander pruning~\cite{saranurak2019expander}. \begin{itemize} \item A multi-level $c$-edge connectivity sparsifier such that the sparsifier at each level is a $c$-edge connectivity equivalent graph of the input graph (Section~\ref{sec:sparsifier_intro}). \item A general approach to turn dynamic algorithms in the \emph{online-batch setting} with small amortized update time to dynamic algorithms with worst case update time (Section~\ref{subsubsec:online_batch_general_intro}).
-Based on this reduction, we believe the online-batch setting is a natural abstraction for designing worst case dynamic algorithms. \item Algorithms to preprocess and maintain the multi-level $c$-edge connectivity sparsifier in the online-batch setting with subpolynomial amortized update time (Section~\ref{sec:decremental_intro} and~\ref{sec:sparsifier-update-intro}). \end{itemize} As a corollary, our result implies a fully dynamic algorithm for expander decomposition with update time proportional to the maximum degree of the graph, which might be of independent interest.

-For a simple graph $G = (V, E)$, the \emph{conductance} of $G$ is defined as where $\partial_G(S)$ denotes the set of edges with one endpoint in $S$ and another endpoint in $V \cut S$, and $\vol_G(S)$ is the volume of $S$ in $G$, i.e., the sum of degrees of vertices in $S$.
-A simple graph $G$ is a $\phi$-expander if its conductance is at least $\phi$.
-A $\phi$\emph{-expander decomposition} of a simple graph $G = (V, E)$ is a vertex partition $\calP$ of $V$ such that for each $P \in \calP$, the induced subgraph $G[P]$ is a $\phi$-expander.
-A $(\phi, \epsilon)$\emph{-expander decomposition} of $G$ is a $\phi$-expander decomposition of $G$, and the number of intercluster edges (edges between two vertices from different clusters in $\calP$) is at most an $\epsilon$ factor of the total number of edges in $G$.

-Our algorithm maintains a set of vertex partitions of the graph such that after obtaining each update, the algorithm outputs the access to one of the maintained vertex partitions that is an expander decomposition of the up-to-date graph.